 We work to solidify each child’s foundation so that all higher level skills become automatic and naturally generalize.

 Occupational Therapy is often prescribed or recommended to our children.

-OT can improve and strengthen their abilities in motor skills (fine and gross), individual play, self-care, self-help, feeding, and group activities.
+OT can improve and strengthen their abilities in sensory and emotional regulation, motor skills (fine and gross), individual play, self-care, self-help, feeding, and group activities.

 Because Occupational Therapy is designed to address all activities that “occupy” us, it encompasses all aspects of a child’s daily functions and activities.

 Our therapy clinic is equipped with state of the art therapeutic equipment.

 Sensory Integration Therapy assists the child in developing automatic and appropriate responses to everyday stimuli so that he or she can perform and interact appropriately at home, school, and various community settings.

 Children with sensory integration concerns have difficulties receiving, organizing and executing information to and from the sensory systems: